9QIX/HTB-SOCAnalystPrerequisites/III. Windows Fundamentals/VI. Diving Deeper & Close Out/II. Windows Security.md

 ```

 - What 3rd party security application is disabled at startup for the current user?
 (The answer is case sensitive).

+To identify the 3rd party security application disabled at startup for the current user using Task Manager in Windows, you can follow these steps:

+1. Open Task Manager by right-clicking on the taskbar and selecting "Task Manager", or by pressing `Ctrl + Shift + Esc`.
+2. In Task Manager, go to the "Startup" tab.
+3. Look for the entry related to the 3rd party security application.
+You can identify it by its name or description.
+4. Check if the status of the application is "Disabled" in the "Status" column.
+5. If found, note down the name of the application.

+**Answer: NordVPN**